Vandivier/research-dissertation-case-for-alt-ed/papers/alt-ed-survey/2019-feb-survey-monkey/data/README.md

 4. Click export button.

 5. The zip was extracted to the relevant folder and the Excel folder was deleted, leaving the CSV folder and READ_ME.txt

+## Collecting Responses

+From the perspective of SurveyMonkey, all responses fall into the scope of a collector.
+A variable representing the collector associated with a response is used in analysis, and it's significance is empirically unknown but structurally known at this time.
+One collector represents SurveyMonkey purchased responses, another represents Mechanical Turk purchased responses, one represents responses gathered on social media, and another represents responses gathered by sending emails to addresses found on Github.

+[This Github scraper](https://github.com/Vandivier/github-email-scraper-node) was developed to obtain email addresses on Github.
+The /github-responses folder, particularly the  /github-responses/emailed.csv file, tracks which scraped addresses were emailed, what they were emailed, and how they were emailed.
+Different invitation text files are contained in the same folder.
+These were comparatively assessed for performance to maximize response rates.
+I track method of email because I started with individual emails from my personal account, but I want to leave open the possibility of using an email blasting service.
+Subject line performance was seperately tracked.
+Subject lines are causally associated with the open rate, but the email body contributes to explanation of the click-through rate of opened emails.

+Each combination of email and subject line is associated with a specific collector.
+Because there were 5 subject lines and 3 email body variants, there are a total of 15 collectors.
+Each collector was named with a collector-business-id, which is different compared to SurveyMonkey's assigned Collector ID.

+## Miscellaneous Notes

+While the survey launched in February, some responses occured in March.

+Those invited to take the survey were scraped from Github profiles.
+The population of Github users is unique for many reasons, but a key feature is that they are generally software developers.